Extended play: Double EPs

 A double extended play is a name typically given to vinyl records or compact discs released as a set of two discs, each of which would normally qualify as an EP.
 The name is thus analogous to double album.
 As vinyl records, the most common format for the double EP, they consist of a pair of 7-inch discs recorded at 45 or 331/3 rpm, or two 12-inch discs recorded at 45 rpm.
 The format is useful when an album's worth of material is being pressed by a small plant geared for the production of singles rather than albums and may have novelty value which can be turned to advantage for publicity purposes.
-Double EPs are rare, since the amount of material record-able on a double EP could usually be more economically and sensibly recorded on a single vinyl LP.
+Double EPs are rare, since the amount of material recordable on a double EP could usually be more economically and sensibly recorded on a single vinyl LP.

 In the 1950s, Capitol Records had released a number of double EPs by its more popular artists, including Les Paul.
 The pair of double EPs (EBF 1–577, sides 1 to 8) were described on the original covers as "parts ... of a four-part album".
 In 1960, Joe Meek released four tracks from his planned I Hear a New World LP on an EP that was marked "Part 1".
 A second EP was planned, but never appeared; only the sleeve was printed.
-The first double EP released in Britain was the Beatles' Magical Mystery Tour film soundtrack.
+The first double EP released in Britain was The Beatles' Magical Mystery Tour film soundtrack.
 Released in December 1967 on EMI's Parlophone label, it contained six songs spread over two 7-inch discs and was packaged with a lavish color booklet.
-In the United States and some other countries, the songs were augmented by the band's single A- and B-sides from 1967 to create a full LP –a practice that was common in the US but considered exploitative in the UK.
+In the United States and some other countries, the songs were augmented by the band's single A- and B-sides from 1967 to create a full LP – a practice that was common in the US but considered exploitative in the UK.
 The Style Council album The Cost of Loving was originally issued as two 12-inch EPs.